mixologee/tirvandor/homebrewery-files/shattered-oaths-homebrewery.md

 >
 > *(Deep breath)*
 >
 > *"Let me tell you a story.
 My name is Corvus Blackwood.
-I was twelve years old when King Thandris III murdered my family."*
+I was twelve years old when King Aldric III murdered my family."*

 ---